Lord Theobald Butler

 Lord Theobald Butler (24 August 1852 – 16 June 1929) was a British clergyman who was the youngest son of John Butler, 2nd Marquess of Ormonde and his wife, Frances Jane Paget.
 At the time of his birth, he was the fourth son of Lord and Lady Ormonde, and he was christened James Theobald Bagot John Butler.
 As a younger son of a marquess, he received the honorific prefix of Lord from birth.

 He is historically significant as being one of the last male members of the ancient House of Ormonde (see Earl of Ormond).
 He was the brother of James Butler, 3rd Marquess of Ormonde and Arthur Butler, 4th Marquess of Ormonde, the uncle of George Butler, 5th Marquess of Ormonde and Arthur Butler, 6th Marquess of Ormonde, and the father of Charles Butler, 7th Marquess of Ormonde.
 Through his mother he was a grandson of General The Hon.
 Sir Edward Paget and a great-grandson of Henry Paget, 1st Earl of Uxbridge and George Legge, 3rd Earl of Dartmouth.

 Biography

 Career

-He attended Cambridge University and was the Rector of Ulcombe, Kent, from 1898 to 1923; the Living at Ulcombe was in the gift of his older brother, Lord Ormonde.
+Lord Theobald attended Cambridge University, and was ordained first as a Deacon in 1875 and later as a Priest in the Church of England in 1880.
+After holding a number of curacies during his early career, he was appointed as the Rector of Croxton Kerrial, Leicestershire in 1888, and served in this position for a decade.
+In 1898 he was appointed as the Rector of Ulcombe, Kent; the Living at Ulcombe was in the gift of his older brother, Lord Ormonde.

 Lord Theobald resigned from the Rectorship of Ulcombe in 1923 due to poor health; the Rectory was vacated and he retired to Bournemouth; during his retirement he served as the honorary Assistant Priest at St Michael's Church, Bournemouth.